It’s Been a Wild Ride

 We’ve always treated and cared for dogs.
 What we do and the services we provide improves the quality of life for families and inevitably gives back to the community.

 This is important to me.

 All of the crates, kennels, pens, bowls and toys were donated.
 The podium that world-renowned veterinarian and behaviorist Dr. Ian Dunbar once spoke at, is now being used for a young lady’s wedding whose dream plans have now been completely changed due to the pandemic.
-The brand new office chair at our front desk is now seated at the desk of a young man who took our kids camp eight years ago.
+The brand new office chair at our front desk is now at the desk of a young man who took our kids camp eight years ago.
 He is so excited to bring that chair home to his bedroom where instead of studying on campus, he’ll be starting his semester virtually right next to the shelf that proudly holds the picture of him and his dog from that very class to start his college career.